-After returning to the US, I decided to help Japanese speakers of English improve their American-English pronunciation.
-Ultimately, I developed the POPENOE METHOD, a practical and effective American-English pronunciation course designed for Japanese and other foreign speakers of English.
+After returning to the US, I decided to use my experience and ability as a vocalist to help foreign speakers of English improve their pronunciation.
+After many years of study and practical experience, I developed the POPENOE METHOD, a unique and highly effective approach to teaching American-English pronunciation.

-I currently live in New York City, where I teach the POPENOE METHOD in private sessions and group classes, make music, swing dance, and enjoy eating Japanese food!
-I produced the POPENOE METHOD ONLINE PRONUNCIATION VIDEO COURSE to reach Japanese and other foreign speakers of English anywhere in the world, and help them speak English with more comfort and confidence.
+I currently live in New York City, where I teach the POPENOE METHOD in person and online in private sessions and group classes.
+I produced the POPENOE METHOD ONLINE PRONUNCIATION VIDEO MASTER COURSE to reach foreign speakers of English anywhere in the world, and help them speak English with more comfort and confidence.

 Commercials and songs Joshua composed and recorded in Japan